 Held various professional and editorial positions.
 Gave more than 600 lectures around the world, was awarded the Achievement Award by the City of University of New York, the Order of the Knights of Malta, and was nominated for the 2010 National Medal of Science awarded by the President of the United States.

-The most serious challenge facing advanced economies, and indeed the world as a whole today, is how to return to the higher growth levels prevailing before the recent global financial crisis and more crucially how to avoid another devastating global financial crisis.
+The most serious challenge facing advanced economies, and indeed the world as a whole today, is how to return to the higher growth levels prevailing before the recent global financial crisis and more crucially how to avoid another devastating global financial crisis that could result from the current U.S.-China trade war.

 Prof. Dominick Salvatore will examine: